RvnXcnnrr/APP_DEV_FLUTTER_APP/backend/README.md

 ## Development Notes

 - The backend uses JWT authentication
-- ESP32 endpoints (`/api/sensors/esp32/...`) allow anonymous access
+- ESP32 endpoints (`/api/sensors/esp32/...`) require device token authentication
-- Other endpoints require authentication
+- Other endpoints require user authentication
 - Image uploads are stored in the `media/` directory
+- WebSocket connections require token authentication
+- The server should be run using Daphne for WebSocket support
+- The backend uses Philippine Time (PHT, UTC+8) for timestamps